This project focuses on design thinking and problem-solving approaches. Project-specific details are intentionally abstracted or omitted.

 Case Study

-To illustrate my design-thinking process, I’ll use a medium-sized ticket, the "Fire Spread Feature", as an example.
+To illustrate my design-thinking process, I’ll use a medium-sized ticket, the "Simlu Feature", as an example.
 This brand new feature was designed to help wildfire response teams simulate and visualize fire behavior in real-time, enabling faster and more informed decision-making.
 While the design process is never linear, my general six steps were:

 1. User Research